pjstadig/reducible-stream/README.md

 - produce a single value
 - produce a smaller sequence
 - produce a larger sequence
-- does not produce intermediate sequences

-Reduction is fast, efficient, and very flexible.
+Reduction also does not produce intermediate sequences, so it is fast, efficient, and very flexible.

 A transducer is collection processing logic separate from a collection.
 The source for a transducer need not even be a collection, it can be a channel, or